andraugust/andraugust.github.io/thermo-2.md

 &= NkT \ln \frac{V_i}{V_f}
 \end{align}
 $$

 The other type of process is called adiabatic.
 It's where no heat enters or leaves the system.
 In practice, this is acheived by thermally insulating the system from its environment.
 From the first law this implies

 $$
 \Delta U = W
 $$

 Here we can't calculate $$W$$ like we did for the isotherm because $$T$$ isn't constant.
 Instead, we have to use an explicit formula for $$U$$.
 As an example, for an ideal gas we have

 $$
 \begin{align}
 dU &= dW \\
 \rightarrow \frac{f}{2}Nk\ dT &= -P\ dV \\
 \end{align}
 $$

 Inserting the ideal gas equation of state and integrating yields

 $$
 VT^{f/2} = \text{const}
 $$

-which can also be written as
+which can be written as

 $$
 PV^{(f+2)/2} = \text{const}
 $$

 So now, given $$(T_i, V_i, V_f)$$ we can solve for $$T_f$$ and use it to calculate the change in internal energy: $$U(T_f) - U(T_i)$$.

 So much for energy changes driven by work.
 What about energy changes driven by heat?